james-willett/gatling-spring-demostore/README.md

 All of the required tables for the database can be found in `database-dump.sql`

+The database username and password can be set in `application.properties`

 For the application to connect to the database, the password `youcantguessme` should be set as a property, i.e. `export jasypt_encryptor_password=youcantguessme`

 ## Running the application